-Check out 50+ nature-inspired fall picture books for kids right here in one spot!
+Check out 50+ nature-inspired fall books for kids right here in one spot!
 You will find books about pumpkins, apples, spiders, bats and much more.
 Grab your pumpkin spiced latte and make a must-have list of fall books for your nature or science corner!

-It’s with much love and care that I share with you our favorite fall picture books!
+It’s with much love and care that I share with you our favorite fall books!
 These books have touched our hearts, made us laugh, and taught us about the magical season of fall.
 We look forward to reading them every year and are an important part of our favorite seasonal traditions.

 These books are all gorgeous and guaranteed to find a special place in the rhythm of your day!
-I categorized this list of 50 books into four parts:
+I categorized this list of 50 fall books into four parts:

 - Leaves and Trees